Greatness in Ordinary: The Spirit that Inspires GAC Motor

 Driven by innovation, GAC Motor has focused on doing the right thing by insisting on forward development while adhering to the highest standards of design, production, distribution and after-sales service and to a refusal to compromise in the face of challenges.
 This has helped the company to win awards and increasing market recognition.

-GAC Motor has ranked first among all Chinese brands for six consecutive years in J.D.
+GAC Motor has ranked first among all Chinese brands for seven consecutive years in J.D.
 Power Asia Pacific's China Initial Quality Study

 SM(IQS), demonstrating the company's quality-centric strategy from innovative research and development (R&D), manufacturing to supply chain and sales & services.